 When you make the phone call to your local driver safety office.
 You should have your California Driver License ready when you call.
 In addition, you should have the officer name, badge number, and agency arrest number.
 This information can be found on the pink piece of paper that was given to you.

-At the time and date of the hearing, you will get a call from the Driver Safety Office.
+After you have Prepareed For A DMV Hearing, you will get a call from the Driver Safety Office.
 There will be 2 people on the phone.
 One is called a trier of fact and the other is an advocate.
 They both work for th DMV despite them seeming independent.

 You will be allowed to present evidence and witnesses to prove that the suspension should not apply because there was no reasonable suspicion for the officer to initiate the stop, no probable cause to arrest or you were not over .08.

 It’s important to request a DMV hearing after a DUI to preserve your driving privileges and get evidence on your case.
 The following steps need to be done within 10 days of you getting arrested.

 What if I do not appear at the hearing?

 If you ask for a hearing and fail to show up at the hearing, your license will be suspended.
 Depending on your DUI and what you were facing, the stay on your suspension will be lifted and the suspension will be reimposed.

 The following steps need to be done within 10 days of you getting arrested.

 Get Your Pink license that was given to you.

 This is the temporary license that was given to you when the officer took you origiinal one.
 It is good up to 30 days and has your driver license number and date of arrest.
 You will need it to request a DMV hearing after a DUI.